 - C. annuum peppers often have a sweet, fresh, and vegetal flavor.
 Spicier, chili-types (such as cayennes or Thai peppers) can be described as smoky and dark, but rarely flowery.

 - C. chinense peppers can be some of the hottest in the world, so handle and taste with care!
-The flavors are also very distinguished from all other types, with a floral, sometimes fruity flavor.
+The flavors are also very distinguished from all other types, with a floral, sometimes fruity and citrusy flavor.
 Some types can be extremely flowery, with some comparing the taste to potpourri.
-Next time you’re at the supermarket, get a habanero and a jalapeno to compare the smell and flavor.
+Next time you’re at the supermarket, get a habanero and a jalapeño to compare the smell and flavor.

 - C. baccatum peppers are fruity and bright, with most peppers having thick walls and a crunchy texture.
 Heat can range from mild to very hot.